deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

       - To authenticate in a third-party registry, you need to use the `--source-login` and `--source-password` parameters;
    - `--images-bundle-chunk-size=N` — to specify the maximum file size (in GB) to split the image archive into.
 As a result of the operation, instead of a single file archive, a set of `.chunk` files will be created (e.g., `d8.tar.NNNN.chunk`).
 To upload images from such a set of files, specify the file name without the `.NNNN.chunk` suffix in the `d8 mirror push` command (e.g., `d8.tar` for files like `d8.tar.NNNN.chunk`).

+   Additional configuration options for `d8 mirror` family of commands are available as environment variables:
+    - `HTTP_PROXY / HTTPS_PROXY` — The proxy URLs for HTTP(S) requests unless overridden by `$NO_PROXY`;
+    - `NO_PROXY` — Specified as a comma-separated list containing hosts that should be excluded from proxying.
+Each value is represented by an IP address prefix (1.2.3.4), an IP address prefix in CIDR notation (1.2.3.4/8), a domain name, or a special DNS label `*`.
+An IP address prefix and domain name can also include a literal port number (1.2.3.4:80).
+A domain name matches that name and all subdomains.
+A domain name with a leading "." matches subdomains only.
+For example "foo.com" matches "foo.com" and "bar.foo.com"; ".y.com" matches "x.y.com" but not "y.com".
+A single asterisk `*` indicates that no proxying should be done;
+    - `SSL_CERT_FILE` — Identifies where to locate the SSL certificate file.
+If set this overrides the system default;
+    - `SSL_CERT_DIR` — Identifies which directories to check for SSL certificate files.
+If set this overrides the system default.
+It is a colon separated list of directories.
+See <https://www.openssl.org/docs/man1.0.2/man1/c_rehash.html>;
+    - `TMPDIR (*nix) / TMP (Windows)` — Path to a temporary directory to be used during pull and push operations.
+All the processing is performed within this directory. it should have enough free disk space to hold an entire bundle you are downloading;
+    - `MIRROR_BYPASS_ACCESS_CHECKS` — Set this to `1` to skip validation of registry credentials;

    Example of a command to download all versions of Deckhouse EE starting from version 1.59 (provide the license key):

    ```shell